usmankhalid3/twitter_histogram/README.md

 **Setup**

-1. Install dependencies
+1. Execute the following command to install dependencies

     *bundle install*

-2. Run tests
+2. Execute the following command to run test suite

     *rake*

-3. Run the app
+3. Execute the following command to run the app

     *rackup*